evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_Sport_Turismo/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan Turbo Sport Turismo has a maximum power of 500 KW (680 hp / 671 bhp).
-Without overboost, it is 460 KW (625 hp / 625 bhp).
-The torque is 850 nm with overboost and  without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 3.2 seconds.
+With overboost, the Porsche Taycan Turbo Sport Turismo has a maximum power of 650 KW (884 hp / 872 bhp).
+Without overboost, it is 520 KW (707 hp / 707 bhp).
+The torque is 940 nm with overboost and  without overboost.
+It performs the 0-100km/h sprint (0-62mph) in 2.7 seconds.
 The top speed is 260 km/h.

 ## Battery, range, and charging

-The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
-(10.4%).
+The battery has a gross capacity of 105kWh and a net capacity of 97kWh, meaning you have a 8kWh buffer for protection.
+(7.6%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 507 to 435 km (315-270 mi), depending on car options.
+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 606 to 528 km (377-328 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16.5kWh/100km for the basic version and 19.2kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 16.0kWh/100km for the basic version and 18.4kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 270kW.
-A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 18 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 65%, resulting in an actual charge speed, including time loss, of 165kW.
-Each charge session would take 19 minutes and 53 seconds.
+The maximum DC charging speed is 320kW.
+A full charge from 0 - 100% would take 46 minutes, while a more common scenario of 10-80% would take 15 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 65%, resulting in an actual charge speed, including time loss, of 212kW.
+Each charge session would take 18 minutes and 32 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 10 minutes.
-This trip will require three charge session(s) charging from 3% to 58%.
-The total time lost for charging up the battery will be 51 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 8 hours and 55 minutes.
+This trip will require two charge session(s) charging from 1% to 65%.
+The total time lost for charging up the battery will be 35 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 7 hours and 36 minutes.
+As a result, you can charge the battery 0-100% from home in about 8 hours and 49 minutes.
 You can also select an optional onboard charger that supports up to 22 KW charging.
-As a result, you can charge the battery 0-100% from home in about 3 hours and 48 minutes.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 24 minutes.

+{{< sitefiguresized thumb="models/porsche/taycan/taycan_turbo_s_sport_turismo/charging_1_st.jpg" title="Porsche Taycan Turbo Sport Turismo" width="3000" height="2000"  >}}

 ### Charge port